-Katrina in New Orleans: sheer catastrophe.
+Katrina in New Orleans: a sheer catastrophe.
 This one: who knows?
 Plenty of rain.
 Wind.
 Power outages.
 Normality will get a jolt to the left.
 Can we really afford a Katrina redux?
-Everyone knows New York City is certainly vulnerable to a head on attack.
+Everyone knows New York City is certainly vulnerable to a head-on attack.
 We are crossing our fingers: denial is so much softer than reality.

 The MTA shuts down public transit in the region at noon today: subway, bus, Metro North, and the Long Island Railroad.
 Mayor Bloomberg seems to be stalwart: hope for the best, prepare for the worst.
 His answer to a worst case scenario: people will die.
 Thanks for that reminder of mortality.
 Denial, remember!